cnhecker/PuzzlePassport/README.md

   - The one recommended for most users is fine
   - You don't need to download chocolatey, when it asks
 - Open Visual Studio Code and Select File/Open Folder
-- Select the react-ui folder under the BanceApp folder
+- Select the react-ui folder under the PuzzlePassport folder
 - On the left-hand side, select the 3rd item from top (labeled Source Control when you hover over it)
 - Install what it suggests to install (Github for Windows)
 - In that same area, select the item labeled extensions, when hovering over it, and install EsLint.